Arrival of South West Monsoon:

 Out breaks of pre- monsoon thunder showers are expected normally in the southern states and South Maharashtra.
-Though the showers in the South are heavy.
-We need the thundershowers to commence and precipitate in Maharashtra and Interior Karnataka, indicating a proper flow of moisture into the peninsula region.
+Though the showers in the South are scanty as on today.
+We need the thunder showers to commence and precipitate in Maharashtra and Interior Karnataka, indicating a proper flow of moisture into the peninsula region.
 This is seen developing from 1st week of May when we will see moisture from Arabian Sea and Bay converging in the Interior Peninsula.

 A LWD in the central peninsula region "looks after" the moisture content in the interior areas, and prepares the atmosphere with the humidity required fro a proper and good rainfall in the Lee ward regions.

 3. Bay Low:

 Continuing from MW-2, "Bay of Bengal" low pressure parameter is a worrying factor.
 Normally, the Bay should host a pre-Monsoon low any time after 15th.April.

 Like I mentioned in the previous MW, in 2011 we had a cyclone in the Bay by the third week, and in 2009 a cyclone crossed the Bay on 12th April.2012 hosted a low around 25th April (BB-1).